kendall-johnson/kendall-johnson/README.md

 I'm currently working on:

 - [Perched](https://github.com/kendall-johnson/perched): Implement more user functionality and mobile friendly design.
-- [React Native]: Learning about how to create mobile fluent applications that can function as intended across all devices.
+- React Native: Learning about how to create mobile fluent applications that can function as intended across all devices.

 ## 💬 Let's Connect